zhaoxinf/FANzhaoxin666.github.io/index.md

 ## News
++ Two papers D-IF and Emo-Talk are accepted by ICCV 2023, one of the best conference in computer vision.
-+ Excited to annouce that one of our  papers has been accepted by signal processin, IF=4.729
++ Excited to annouce that one of our  papers has been accepted by signal processing, IF=4.729
 + Excited to annouce that one of my papers has been accepted by IJCAI 2023.
 + I am honored to have returned to Carnegie Mellon University as a visiting scholar.
 + One of my papers has been accepted for presentation at CVPR 2023, which is considered one of the most prestigious computer vision conferences in the world.